dorabz/security-vulnerabilities-django/README.md

-# Advanced-web-development---project-2
+# Security vulnerabilities in web aplications

 This is a repo of project made as a part of university course.

-FER - Advanced web development - 2. project

 Theme of project: Security vulnerabilities